rexbean/Angular/angular.md

     + may be executed multiple times.
     + It will be executed **at the start** when a new component is created
     + It will also be executed whenever one of our **bound input properties changes**.
-    + It should receive some arguments type of SimpleChanges.
+    + It should receive some arguments type of SimpleChanges.It is the change element in the component.
 - **ngOnInit**
     + It will be executed when the component is initialized.
     + It is a phase when objects were created.